Sebastianhju/Runeterra-5e/Runes.md

 ### Coup De Grace <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/CoupDeGrace.png" Align=left width=7% height=7%>

-Whenever you deal damage, you deal 1d4 extra damage to _bloodied_ creatures.
+Once a turn when you deal damage, you deal 1d6 extra damage to _bloodied_ creatures.

 ---

 ### Cut Down <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/CutDown.png" Align=left width=7% height=7%>

-Whenever you deal damage, you deal 1d4 extra damage to a creature for each size larger than you it is.
+Once a turn when you deal damage, you deal 1d6 extra damage to a creature for each size larger than you it is.

 ---

 ### Last Stand <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/LastStand.png" Align=left width=7% height=7%>

-When you deal damage, you deal 1d6 additional damage if you are _bloodied_.
+Once a turn when you deal damage, you deal 1d8 additional damage if you are _bloodied_.

 ---